In this post, I discuss the basics of nonprofit organizations, why they are necessary, and the essential role they play in our society.

 In previous posts, I have written about various business organizations and factors to consider when picking a business form.
 Now, however, I would like to discuss different types of organizations entirely: nonprofit organizations.

 Whether charities, fraternal organizations, political action groups, or sports leagues, nonprofit organizations come in many forms and serve a variety of purposes.
 As their name suggests, however, one common characteristic unites them.
 Unlike businesses, they do not exist to turn a profit.

-An Overview of the Nonprofit Sector
+Overview of the Nonprofit Sector

 The Law and Nonprofit Organizations

-The Role of the Nonprofit Sector
+Role of Nonprofit Organizations

 So, what role should the nonprofit sector serve?
 Why do we afford special protections and tax benefits to nonprofit organizations?

 First, nonprofit organizations allow for the pursuit of unmarketable endeavors.
 There are some endeavors that society has decided have inherent social value despite having no potential pecuniary gain.
 Feeding hungry children, for example, is not an endeavor that would attract venture capitalists.
 We as a society, however, would like to encourage it.
 So, we provide unique protections and incentives for such efforts.